 There are likely two types of visitors to this post.

 - For my regular readers of VBA tutorials, this post provides an overview of the features in the financial model.
 If you’re not familiar with bond ladders, you can get a general idea of what the model tries to accomplish through this brief post on bond ladders.
-My next post will provide a case study overview of the VBA techniques and implementation (subscribe to get notified!).
+The next post provides a case study of the model’s VBA techniques and implementation.

 - If you came here looking for a bond ladder model, look no further!
 You can download directly in the next section.
 If you find it useful, please consider subscribing or sharing this post on social media.

 You can download the financial model directly through this link.
 Macros must be enabled upon opening.
 This file is for demonstration purposes only.